yds12/tarsila/issues.md

 13. Now that we changed event processing, it's not possible to have 2 events at the same time, that is making it impossible to scroll horizontally and vertically together [DONE]
 14. Change name to Tarsila or Portinari?
 [ENH]
 15. When zooming out, camera needs to be readjusted [ENH][DONE]
-16. Eyedropper should get visible color, not the one on the layer
+16. Eyedropper should get visible color, not the one on the layer [DONE]
 17. When the active layer is deleted, move active layer to the one below
 18. Inconsistent use of types for 2D points and colors